Astronomical SIGHTS Coming to a SKY NEAR YOU!

 Mar 4, Sat: Aldebaran skims north edge of Moon

-A grazing occultation of Aldebaran occurs between 11 pm and midnight late on March 4.
-The event lasts several minutes and time on onset depends where in Ontario along the track (see map) you are located.
-Teeswater is in the middle of the track and nearest to Owen Sound but the graze will be visible across N. America.
-A grazing occultation involves a star skimming the north or south edge of the Moon and passing behind mountains (where the star disappears) and reappearing in valleys.
+A grazing occultation of Aldebaran occurs around 11:14 pm late on March 4.
+The event lasts several minutes and time of onset depends where in Ontario along the track (see map) you are located.
+Just south of Kincardine is an ideal place to observe (and BAS members will be viewing from there) but the graze will be visible across N. America.
+A grazing occultation involves a star skimming the north or south edge of the Moon and disappearing behind mountains and reappearing in valleys.
 See the limb profile below to get an idea.
 Note that a small difference in location on the Earth will produce different events.
 If you are too far north by even a few hundred metres, you could get a miss!
 Observers south of the track below will get a single disappearance and reappearance or just a regular total occultation.
 Please read the article: Aldebaran Graze 1983 for a detailed explanation of grazes and the story of a successful past graze.

-This graze on Mar 4 is described in detail on the International Occultation Timing Association (IOTA) member Brad Timmerson's website: Aldebaran Mar 4 where he explains the track map and limb profile.
+This graze on Mar 4 is described in detail on the International Occultation Timing Association (IOTA) member Brad Timerson's website: Aldebaran Mar 4 where he explains the track map and limb profile.
+An interactive Google map is available here which you can customize for your own location.
+Note that the most interesting limb profile is for about 0.3 km south of the track.

 Apr 1, Sat: Mercury at Greatest Elongation East (19°)